-Pro-Abortion Protest Group Denies Doxxing Kavanaugh Before Shutting Down Website
+Pro-abortion Protest Group Denies Doxxing Kavanaugh Before Shutting Down Website

 "No matter how much you wish it, it just wasn't a serious assassination attempt, so it's not getting media attention."

 U.S. Marshals assigned to protect Kavanaugh eventually took Roske into custody.
-And according to court documents, CBS News noted, Roske was upset about the leak of a recent Supreme Court draft decision to possibly overturn Roe v.
+According to court documents, CBS News noted, Roske was upset about the leak of a recent Supreme Court draft decision to possibly overturn Roe v.
 Wade.

 Roske also reportedly feared that Kavanaugh would vote to overturn gun laws in the United States.